makingweirdthings/makingweirdthings.github.io/_toys/first-attempt.md

 To hold the mold upright for pouring, I just cut a hole in the top of a cardboard box, and taped the box up a bit for strength.

+I don't have mold straps, so I used electrical tape to keep the mold shell closed tightly.

+{% include image.html url="/assets/img/toys/taped_mold.jpg" description="Plaster mold with electrical tape" %}

 ## Casting

+I turned the mold inside out first and gave it a light spray of Ease Release 200, and brushed it around a bit, then turned the mold rightside in again, and gave it a 2 medium/heavy coats of release, and let it sit for about 20 minutes.

 Since I don't have a degassing chamber (yet), I used [the _bomb's away_](https://youtu.be/WtodXHMDOP8?t=247){: rel="noreferrer"} to hopefully reduce the number of bubbles in the final cast.
 I drilled a 1/4&quot; hole at the bottom of the side of a quart mixing container,